juttle/juttle-engine/examples/elastic-newstracker/README.md

 ``num_elastic_points`` link from the table.
 You should see a non-zero count and percentage of records while logstash populates elasticsearch with the data from news_data.zip.
-Re-run the program with Run button, or your browser refresh button, to see updated results. *Note:* it will take several minutes to load all the news data into elasticsearch.
-You can run the other programs while elasticsearch is being populated.
+Re-run the program with Run button, or your browser refresh button, to see updated results.

-The population is complete when you see ``1200500``.
+Loading is complete when you see ``120060``.

 ### Search the news